-One of his main concerns with the two top candidates was their ability to lead the team.
-Lead from the standpoint or understanding that the role no longer focused on them, but more so on the team.
-Because of things he observed during his time managing both Curtis and Nigel, he did not believe they were the best fit for that role.
+One of his main concerns with the two top candidates was their ability to lead.
+Lead from the understanding that the role no longer focused on them but the team.
+Because of some things he observed while managing Curtis and Nigel, he did not believe they were the best fit for that role.

-The other observation was that Lester seemed ready to accept the responsibility of team failure and mentorship more than his other two colleagues.
-Both Curtis and Nigel had a fixed focus on individual achievement which he felt was fine and an asset to the team and company.
-However, it was not what was required for the role of a sales leader.
+The other observation was that Lester seemed ready to accept the responsibility of team failure and mentorship more than his two colleagues.
+Both Curtis and Nigel focused on individual achievement, which he felt was acceptable and an asset to the team and company.
+But, it was not what he was looking for for this role.

-An assessment should be done with this person assessing his/her leadership capabilities.
-This will help set the stage for the type of development plan the company has to put them on.
+An assessment should be done with this person assessing their leadership capabilities.
+Doing this will help set the stage for the type of development plan the company has to put them on.

 2. Middle Management Leadership Training